admwrd/blogr/pages/rust-rocket-web-apps.md

 # Rust Web Apps Using Rocket

+## Web Apps
+Rocket allows a more type-driven approach to web apps.
+I was not used to programming like that and it took a little time for me to see just how powerful and easy Rocket makes web programming.
+The purpose of this article is to help you understand how to better use Rocket to write great Rust web apps.

 ## Rocket
 I have been using [Rocket](https://rocket.rs/) and I highly recommend using it.
 It **requires using a nightly build of Rust** so it may be a little more unstable, although I have encountered few problems, and the ones I have encountered where mostly fixed by changing the nightly to a newer or older version.
+I recommend reading the [Rocket Guide](https://rocket.rs/guide/) if you are new to Rocket.

 ## Design
-The design of your web app will vary but there are some common elements that I would recommend:
+The design of your web app will vary, however there are several common aspects that many of your web apps can use:
-- User login
+- User logins - I recommend using the Rocket-auth-login module
 - Templates (Rocket supports Tera and Handlebars - I prefer Handlebars)
 - Database (My personal preference is Postgresql)
 - Pagination (not suitable for all applications)